 - $10,000 property damage

 In addition, property protection insurance (PPI) limits are $1 million and Personal injury protection (PIP) limits match the total BI limits per incidents that you choose.

-Property protection insurance coverage pays up to $1 million for damage your car does in Michigan to other people’s property, such as buildings, poles and fences.
+Property protection insurance coverage in Michigan to other people’s property, such as buildings, poles and fences.
 This type of coverage will also pay for damage your car does to other people’s properly parked vehicles.
 This is normally the only time a vehicle will be covered under PPI.